Kathy Fiscus: Legacy

-Kathy's story was recalled nearly 40 years later during the successful 1987 rescue of Jessica McClure.
+Fiscus's story was recalled nearly 40 years later during the successful 1987 rescue of Jessica McClure.

 The location of the well is on the upper field of San Marino High School and is unmarked except for a cap covering the opening.

-Kathy is buried at Glen Abbey Memorial Park in Bonita, California.
+Kathy was buried at Glen Abbey Memorial Park in Bonita, California on April 13, 1949.
 The inscription on her marker reads, "One Little Girl Who United the World for a Moment".

 Country singer Jimmie Osborne wrote and recorded the 1949 song "The Death of Little Kathy Fiscus" (King 788).
 It sold over one million copies and Osborne donated half the proceeds to the Fiscus family.
 Other artists recorded versions of the song, including Kitty Wells and Howard Vokes.